-- 2. May require repetition of the quarantine procedure established in paragraphs (a) - through (f) of this subsection to reestablish that the horse's TCO2 level is physiologically normal. - 3 Section 23.
-Postmortem Examination. - (1) A horse that dies or is euthanized on the grounds of a licensed association or training center under the jurisdiction of the commission shall undergo a postmortem examination at the discretion of the commission and at a facility designated by the commission, through its designee, as provided in 810 KAR 4:010, Section 14. - 8 (2) The commission shall bear the cost of an autopsy that is required by the commission. - (3) The presence of a prohibited drug, medication, substance, or metabolic derivative thereof in a specimen collected during the postmortem examination of a horse may constitute a violation of this administrative regulation. - 12 Section 24.
+- 2. May require repetition of the quarantine procedure established in paragraphs (a) through (f) of this subsection to reestablish that the horse's TCO2 level is physiologically normal. - (1) A horse that dies or is euthanized on the grounds of a licensed association or training center under the jurisdiction of the commission shall undergo a postmortem examination at the discretion of the commission and at a facility designated by the commission, through its designee, as provided in 810 KAR 4:010, Section 14. - (2) The commission shall bear the cost of an autopsy that is required by the commission. - (3) The presence of a prohibited drug, medication, substance, or metabolic derivative thereof in a specimen collected during the postmortem examination of a horse may constitute a violation of this administrative regulation. - Section 24[23].
 Corticosteroids.

-- (1) A corticosteroid shall not be administered intra-articularly within fourteen (14) days before post time for the race in which the horse is entered. - (2) The presence of a detectable concentration of more than one (1) corticosteroid in a post-race sample of blood, urine, or any combination of blood and urine shall constitute a violation of this section. - 18 Section 25.
-Incorporation by Reference. - 19 (1) The following material is incorporated by reference: - 20 a) "Veterinary Report of Horses Treated to be Submitted Daily", KHRC 8-010-1, 11/2018; - 21 (b) "Split Sample Chain of Custody Form", KHRC 8-010-2, 11/2018; and
+- 1 (1) A corticosteroid shall not be administered intra-articularly within fourteen (14) 2 days before post time for the race in which the horse is entered. - (2) The presence of a detectable concentration of more than one (1) corticosteroid in a post-race sample of blood, urine, or any combination of blood and urine shall constitute a violation of this section. - 6 Section 25[24].
+Incorporation by Reference.

-- 1 (c) "Veterinary Report of Horses Treated with Extracorporeal Shock Wave Therapy or 2 Radial Pulse Wave Therapy", KHRC 8-010-3, 11/2018. - 3 (2) This material may be inspected, copied, or obtained, subject to applicable copyright - 4 law, at the Kentucky Horse Racing Commission, 4063 Iron Works Parkway, Building B, Lexington, - 5 Kentucky 40511, Monday through Friday, 8:00 a.m. to 4:30 p.m.
-This material is also available on - 6 the commission's Web site at https://khrc.ky.gov/new_docs.aspx?cat=32.
+- 7 (1) The following material is incorporated by reference: - 8 (a) "Veterinary Report of Horses Treated to be Submitted Daily", KHRC 8-010-1, 11/2018; - 9 (b) "Split Sample Chain of Custody Form", KHRC 8-010-2, 11/2018; and - (c) "Veterinary Report of Horses Treated with Extracorporeal Shock Wave Therapy or Radial Pulse Wave Therapy", KHRC 8-010-3, 11/2018. - (2) This material may be inspected, copied, or obtained, subject to applicable copyright law, at the Kentucky Horse Racing Commission, 4063 Iron Works Parkway, Building B, Lexington, Kentucky 40511, Monday through Friday, 8:00 a.m. to 4:30 p.m.
+This material is also available on the commission's Web site at http://khrc.ky.gov.